moxystudio/react-ellipsis/README.md

 ## API

 These are the props available in `@moxy/react-ellipsis`.
-You can also pass callbacks (`onMouseEnter`, `onMouseLeave` and `onClick`, for example) as props, as they will be spread to the component.
+Besides these, additional props are spread to the component.
+This means you can also pass some useful callbacks (`onMouseEnter`, `onMouseLeave`, `onClick`, etc) if you want.

 #### children